surrel14/surrel14.github.io/README.md

 ### Optional (needed if you want ChatGPT working):
-- Go to the _Whitelist_ section in your NextDNS settings in Safari and add this domains:
+- Go to the _Whitelist_ section in your NextDNS settings in Safari and add these domains:

 >